Skip to main content

 They usually have 2 or more steps that run sequentially, and later steps are reliant on the outputs of earlier steps.
 (Some Workflows might only have 1 step, and that is OK!)

-In other words, Workflows allow you to take 1 input and turn it into many more outputs.
+In other words, Workflows allow you to take one set of inputs and turn it into one or more structured outputs across multiple steps.

 Where are Workflows?